hashicorp/terraform/website/docs/commands/plan.html.markdown

   specified by `-var-file` override any values set automatically from files in the working directory.
 This flag can be used multiple times.

+* `-show-state-moves` - Shows possible [state mv](/docs/state/mv.html)state
+  moves apart from plan to run.
+This can be used while renaming resources or changing resource paths. shows state moves moves, it won't affect plan.

 ## Resource Targeting

 The `-target` option can be used to focus Terraform's attention on only a